Azure-Samples/azure-sdk-for-js-keyvault-secret-get-set-managedid/README.md

 2. Azure Web App

-- Next we create a web app.
+Next we create a web app.
 In the following example, replace <AppName> with a globally unique app name (valid characters are a-z, 0-9, and -).
 The runtime is set to NODE|6.9.
-To see all supported runtimes, run az webapp list-runtimes
+To see all supported runtimes, run az webapp list-runtimes:
     ```
     # Bash
     az webapp create --resource-group <myResourceGroup> --plan <myAppServicePlan> --name <AppName> --runtime "NODE|6.9" --deployment-local-git